jcanque777/perseus/README.md

 ## Project Goals
-The goal of this project is to make it easier to choose a mutual fund and ETFs with a content-based item to item fund recommendar based on the features of the fund.
+The goal of this project is to make it easier to choose a mutual fund and ETFs with a content-based item to item fund recommender based on the features of the fund.
 With funds closing, underperforming,  and the sheer amount of investment choices, this recommender allows you to choose a fund based on features that matter to you.
 As a secondary power of the recommender is seeing what the competitors of your fund should be.

 ## Data Collection <a name='data'></a>